Hereditary inclusion body myopathy: Classification

 The condition now called Desmin-related myofibrillar myopathy (also called myofibrillar myopathy-1) was formerly known as inclusion body myopathy 1 (IBM1).

-More types of HIMBs, linked to other genes, may be identified in the future.
+More types of HIBMs, linked to other genes, may be identified in the future.

 Treatment

 Treatment is palliative, not curative (as of 2009).

-Treatment options for lower limb weakness such as foot drop can be through the use of Ankle Foot Orthoses (AFOs) which can be designed or selected by an Orthotist based upon clinical need of the individual.
+Treatment options for lower limb weakness such as foot drop can be through the use of Ankle Foot Orthoses (AFOs) which can be designed or selected by an Orthotist based upon the clinical need of the individual.
 Sometimes tuning of rigid AFOs can enhance knee stability.

 Prognosis

-A 2009 review noted that muscle weakness usually begins after age 20 and after 20–30 years, the person usually requires a wheel chair for mobility.
+A 2009 review noted that muscle weakness usually begins after age 20 and after 20–30 years, the person usually requires a wheelchair for mobility.
 There was no mention of increased mortality.